Danrozen87/reacttemplate/README.md

 3. **Tailwind CSS + Animate**
    - **No inline CSS**—enforce a centralized theming for consistent styling.
    - **No Tailwind Merge** libraries.
+   - **theme.css file is an exception to our line constraints of 68 lines of code.
    - ** Centralized Theme, style and font systems.
    - ** Use of Poppins font with Bold for headers, regular for subtitles and light for headers font weight.
    - ** Dark Mode & Light Mode should mirror best UX practices.
 Follow our established color scheme for Light and Dark mode to perfection.